NikolayBaskakov/Bulletin_Board/README.md

 By default it uses postgresql DBMS.

 Quick start:
-1. Create virtual environment by "python -m venv venv"
+1. Create virtual environment by `python -m venv venv`

-2. Activate virtual environment by: "venv\Scripts\activate.bat" for Windows, "source venv/bin/activate" for Linux
+2. Activate virtual environment by: `venv\Scripts\activate.bat` for Windows, `source venv/bin/activate` for Linux

-3. Being in folder with file "requirements.txt" install required packages from PyPI by "pip install -r requirements.txt"
+3. Being in folder with file "requirements.txt" install required packages from PyPI by `pip install -r requirements.txt`

 4. In the folder with "settings.py" create file ".env" with the following content:
     ```